- Primary: Responsible administrator/supervisor

 - Review plan at a minimum every five years.

-- Senior Vice President for Health Services and Chancellors
+- Vice President for Health Sciences and Chancellors

 - Review and approve collegiate personnel plans of appropriate colleges or campuses prior to submitting the initial plan for final approval.

 - Faculty Senate Committee on Academic Freedom and Tenure

 - Review all Collegiate Personnel Plans and recommend approval to the Vice President for Human Resources and Senior Vice President for Academic Affairs and Provost.

 - Review the Collegiate Personnel Plan annual report data for consistency with the approved plan and the academic mission of the University.